renpy/renpy/sphinx/source/style_properties.rst

-.. _style-properties:

 ================
 Style Properties
 ================

-The style properties associated with :ref:`styles <styles>` control how Displayables are shown.
+The style properties associated with :doc:`styles <style>` control how Displayables are shown.
 Style properties can be either given without a prefix, in which case they apply to all states of the displayable, or with a prefix that limits the property to a limited number of states.